 Notes.
 The table reports actual versus counterfactual global female labor income shares under different assumptions.
 Global female labor income: total share of labor income received by women in the world as a whole.
-Change in education: only account for differential trends in schooling by gender, applying the same returns to schooling for men and women to build the counterfactual.
+No educational progress: only account for differential trends in schooling by gender, applying the same returns to schooling to men and women to build the counterfactual.
 Heterogeneous returns: account for differential returns by gender.
 Extensive margin: account for differential effects of schooling on employment by gender.
 Cross-country average: population-weighted average of the share of gender inequality reduction explained by education in each country.
+The share of labor income received by women in the world as a whole increased by 2.8 percentage points from 1991 to 2019.
+Absent educational expansion, it would have grown by 0.6 points (after accounting for all effects of education).
+Education thus accounts for 78% of global gender labor income inequality reduction since 1991.